-Our service is committed to creating and maintaining a safe online environment with support and collaboration with children, young people, educators, staff, families and community.
+Our service is committed to creating and maintaining a safe online environment with support and collaboration with staff, families and community.
 Management ensures anti-virus and internet security systems are installed to block access to unsuitable web sites, newsgroups and chat rooms.